huly94/smart_museum_proj/README.md

 ![ami](https://i.ibb.co/Jszh24Z/Schermata-2020-05-07-alle-12-08-59.png)

 So after the principal track is played, visitors have the opportunity to listen to another track relative to that work, if they stay contemplating it.
-So, for example, a visitor that at the end of the track goes to another work, does't receive the additional track, while a visitor that stays for more time receive it.
+So, for example, a visitor that at the end of the track goes to another work, doesn't receive the additional track, while a visitor that stays for more time receive it.

 CODE: https://github.com/huly94/smart_museum_proj/blob/master/smart_proj/Apps/AudioMoreInformationsApp.py